You might remember the older, must shittier version of this article. Don't worry. It's less crap now.

 Incidentally, the entire manual is a goldmine of terrible English.
 And don't start me on the French translation...

 Anyway, a far more intriguing version of the game was released for the Mega Drive...
 Kind-of.
-It was released on the Sega Net service, which allowed Japanese users with a Mega Modem to download very small games (including Flicky and Labyrinth of Death / Fatal Labyrinth, released outside Japan on cart) onto a small cartridge called the Sega Game Toshokan, footage of which can be seen here actually downloading a game from back when it was operational.
-In any case, Teddy Boy Blues is an enhanced port in the same way Flicky was for the system.
-In particular, the graphics have all been redrawn completely, including a nice touch in the form of the windows in the background that show a cityscape or the night sky outside.
+It was released on the short-lived Sega Net service, which between 1990 and 1992 allowed Japanese users with a Mega Modem to download very small games (including Flicky and Shi no Meikyū / Fatal Labyrinth, released outside Japan on cart) onto a small cartridge called the Sega Game Library / Toshokan, footage of which can be seen here actually downloading Teddy Boy Blues from back when it was operational.
+In any case, this is a port of the arcade game but it's very different from its arcade and Master System bretheren.
+In particular, the graphics have all been redrawn completely, including a nice touch in the form of the windows in the background that show a cityscape or the night sky outside, but also changing all the enemy designs.
 However, the bonus stages are missing entirely, and presumably due to licensing issues, the Yohko Ishino soundtrack is missing, replaced with original music.
-However, if you've found a ROM of this particular version on the internet, you'll notice there's no music at all, because it's ripped from the CD version, which didn't use the onboard FM for music.
-What CD version?
-The one below, of course.
+It's a cute little download game but maybe that's not what you're looking for.
+What if Teddy Boy Blues had a CD soundtrack instead?
+Wouldn't that be more appropriate?
+Well, there is indeed a CD version!

 See?
 Told you.
 It actually made it to the Mega-CD twice, first in 1992 and then 1994.
 The 1992 version might legitimately be the strangest Sega video game of all time, because- and I promise I'm not making this up- if you bought the absolutely amazing SING!!
 Sega Game Music presented by B.B.
-Queens, an album of vocal versions of Sega songs including Outrun, Quiz Scramble 3 in 1 and Golden Axe II, and then popped it into your Mega-CD. then it will load up the MD Teddy Boy Blues.
+Queens, an album of vocal versions of Sega songs including Outrun, Quiz Scramble and Golden Axe II, and then popped it into your Mega-CD. then it will load up the Sega Game Library version of Teddy Boy Blues.
 The difference is you can select which background music to listen to from the album itself so if you want to blow up toy soldiers while hearing someone belt out "I'LL BE YOUR BURNIN' LOVE" to the strains of After Burner, then this is the version for you!
-Curiously, the original Teddy Boy Blues isn't on this CD.
+Naturally, the original Teddy Boy Blues isn't on this CD.
 One of the songs, Funky Brothers, is listed as being an image song for Teddy Boy Blues, but is actually an amalgamation of songs from the cancelled arcade game SegaSonic Bros., and parts of the song can be heard when starting a new game on Easy and when the player reaches Level 20.
-The 1994 version is a bit less interesting- it was included in Game no Kanzume Vol. 2 for the Mega-CD (a collection of other Sega Net games) but instead uses a CD version of the soundtrack from the Sega Net version.
+The 1994 version is a bit less interesting- it was included in Game no Kanzume Vol. 2 for the Mega-CD (a collection of other Sega Game Library games) but instead uses a CD version of the soundtrack from the Sega Game Library version.

 As an amusing post-script, I tried to find out if a particular Game Gear advert was of Ishino as well.